 Feeling like your Metabolism is sluggish or sleeping?
 Here are some Foods that can Help Boost Your Metabolism

 - Eat More Avocado-Did you know that Avocados Boost Metabolism and Exercise Endurance?
-The protein in this delicious fruit contains all 9 essential amino acids, plus heart-healthy omega-3 fatty acids.
+The protein in this delicious fruit contains all nine essential amino acids plus heart-healthy omega-3 fatty acids.
 It also has plenty of healthy monounsaturated and polyunsaturated fats that help boost your metabolism and keep hunger at bay.
-Try adding avocados in your smoothies or with your eggs & on toast for breakfast.
-You can also swap out mayo for avocado in your sandwiches or your meals or salads.
+Try adding avocados to your smoothies or with your eggs & on toast for breakfast.
+You can also swap out mayo for avocado in your sandwiches, meals, or salads.
 (1, 2)

 - Eat more foods high in Iron, Zinc, and Selenium-Foods rich in iron, zinc, and selenium promote your thyroid’s proper function, which helps maintain a healthy metabolism.
 You can incorporate foods like meat, seafood, legumes, edamame, nuts, and seeds into your daily menu.
 (3)

 - Chili Peppers-Studies show that eating spicy foods like chili peppers may help speed up metabolism.
 Due to the chemical Capsaicin found in chili peppers, it may boost your metabolism, increasing the number of calories and fat you burn.
 Try spicing up your next meals with chili peppers for flakes, sauces, or a mixture of spice blends.

 - Legumes-Beans/Legumes, such as lentils, peas, chickpeas, beans, and peanuts, are higher in protein than other plant foods.
 They are also high in fiber and certain amino acids, which can have metabolism-boosting properties.
 Try adding more legumes in your meals, salads, soups, stews, blending up in dips.